 Exhibition events offered: Solo, duet, or production numbers

 Questions: Reach out to Coach Kathy at email@example.com

 You can compete!

 ALL skaters at Cool Sports can compete, whether you are a beginner or advanced!
 Skaters may choose to compete in a solo program to music, with a friend in a duet, or even in a small group.
 You must either have a USFS or Learn to Skate USA number to register.
 Don’t have one?
 You can get a Learn to Skate number at THIS LINK.
 Do you skate ISI?
 You can also compete!
-Check out the level comparison charts on our Learn to Skate and Rising Stars pages.
+Check out the level comparison charts on our Learn to Skate and Aspire pages.